RomanQed/RomanQed/README.md

 ### Hi there 👋, my name is Lampa
-#### I am a hobbyist web developer
+#### I am a web developer

 I create mostly backend-related projects, usually in languages like Java or Python.

 Skills: Java / Go / C/C++ / Python

 - 🔭 I’m currently working on [Amaya web framework](https://github.com/amayaframework)
-- 🌱 I’m currently learning Java 11+ and some related to it
+- 🌱 I’m currently learning Golang and some related to it
 - 📫 How to reach me: [@lampa_torsherov](https://t.me/lampa_torsherov)